Carl Higbie: Military service

 Higbie is the author a self-published book titled Battle on the Home Front: A Navy SEAL's Mission to Save the American Dream in 2012, after which his security clearance was downgraded from "top secret."
 He signed out of the SEALs before the end of his term of duty with an honorable discharge.
 Some two months later, the Navy downgraded his discharge to "general."
+However, upon appeal his Honorable Discharge was restored.
 A second book, Enemies, Foreign and Domestic: A SEAL's Story, was published by Post Hill Press in 2016.